-Pooneryn Fort was built in the north portion of the island first by the Portuguese to protect its possessions in Jaffna, it was expanded by the Dutch till in 1770.
-It was recorded that this fort was square shaped with two bastions at opposite corners; the rampart on each of the sides was about 30 metres and was garrisoned till the late 1700s.
+Pooneryn Fort was built in the north portion of the island first by the Portuguese to protect its possessions in Jaffna, it was expanded by the Dutch in 1770.
+It was recorded that this fort was square-shaped with two bastions at opposite corners; the rampart on each of the sides was about 30 meters and was garrisoned till the late 1700s.
 The British built a rest house using the fort in 1805.
 Since 1983 due to the civil war it was garrisoned by the Sri Lankan Army till it withdrew from the Pooneryn area in 1991; and liberated in 2008.
-Pooneryn and the fort is accessible to the public after the defeat of the LTTE Terrorists but the uins of the fort is said to remain in bad condition.
+Pooneryn and the fort is accessible to the public after the defeat of the LTTE Terrorists but the ruins of the fort are said to remain in bad condition.

 Capture and trade in elephants in this region was an attractive business which the Company demanded as far back as in 1638 in the agreement with Kandy in exchange for help provided to the King to get rid of the Portuguese from the island.
 In 1682, both parties found a modus vivendi as the Dutch held the coastal possessions in the name of the Kandyan king whereas the rest was entirely left in the hands of the Dutch.
 The King’s sovereignty was acknowledged by sending annual embassies to Kandy with numerous gifts and presents.
 One of the objectives of this annual audience was to obtain permission to drive elephants caught in the south and in the southwest to Mannar and Kayts overland via Pooneryn.